 - Innovative design.

-The PyraMed technology ensures that only distilled water is used since the device measures the conductivity of the water before starting production.
-Some colloidal silver generator devices on the market do not discriminate about what kind of water is used, but this feature is important in the design philosophy of the PyraMed.
-This is to ensure that the particles of silver do not combine with dissolved solids to produce silver salts (such as silver chloride).
+The PyraMed technology ensures that only distilled water is used.
+The device measures the conductivity of the water before starting production.
+Some colloidal silver generator devices on the market do not discriminate about what kind of water is used.
+This feature is important in the design philosophy of the PyraMed, and ensures that the particles of silver do not combine with dissolved solids to produce silver salts (such as silver chloride).

-By using pure water and high purity silver electrodes, the production of pure colloidal silver is achieved (known as Aquasilver).
-In order to measure conductivity, the PyraMed Colloidal Silver Generator electrodes are arranged as a measurement ‘cell’, as well as forming part of the electrolysis process.
+The production of pure colloidal silver is achieved By using pure water and high purity silver electrodes (known as Aquasilver).
+The PyraMed Colloidal Silver Generator electrodes are arranged as a measurement ‘cell’, as well as forming part of the electrolysis process.

-When a voltage is applied between the electrodes, the current flowing depends on the dimensions of the cell and the conductivity of the liquid.
-The cell dimensions and the applied voltage are stored as constants in an embedded equation written in C code which forms part of the firmware design.
+The current flowing between the electrodes depends on the dimensions of the cell and the conductivity of the liquid.
+The cell dimensions are stored as constants in C code which forms part of the firmware design.